GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

    The resulting dtype is determined by NumPy behavior.

 :code:`halo`
-    It is chosen such that the resulting domain is the intersection of all individual domains.
+    It is chosen such that the resulting inner domain, i.e. the part not in the halo, is the intersection of all individual inner domains of the inputs.
+In other words, the resulting halo is the maximum of all input halos per dimension and edge.

 :code:`layout`
     The layout is chosen as the layout of the first input argument which is a GT4Py Storage